-Laureate of the “George Enescu” International Competition in Bucharest and of the “Maria Canals” Piano Competition in Barcelona, Mr. Varga is also a recipient of the Salon de Virtuosi Career Grant and runner-up at both the Young Concert Artists Auditions in New York City and the Vendome Prize in Lisbon (where Elisabeth Leonskaya awarded him a special prize).
+Prize winner of the “George Enescu” International Competition in Bucharest and of the “Maria Canals” Piano Competition in Barcelona, Mr. Varga is also a recipient of the Salon de Virtuosi Career Grant in New York and the Virtuoso Prize at the Vendome Prize Piano Competition (where Elisabeth Leonskaya personally gave him a special award).
 In 2002, at the invitation of Gian Carlo Menotti, he made his debut at the Spoleto Festival Italy.
 He has appeared as a soloist and recitalist in many of the world’s leading concert halls, among them Carnegie Hall (New York), Konzerthaus (Berlin), the Auditorium du Louvre (Paris), National Center for the Performing Arts (Beijing), and Palau de la Música (Barcelona).
-He collaborated with conductors Otto-Werner Mueller, Edward Cumming, Elio Boncompagni, Gabriel Bebeselea and Eduard Zilberkant, among others.
-He has performed frequently alongside soprano Mariana Nicolesco and recently appeared with ballet stars Alina Cojocaru, Johan Kobborg and Friedemann Vogel at New York City Center and Jazz at Lincoln Center.
+He has performed frequently alongside soprano Mariana Nicolesco, conductors Otto-Werner Mueller and Elio Boncompagni, and recently appeared as solo pianist with ballet stars Alina Cojocaru, Johan Kobborg and Friedemann Vogel at New York City Center and Jazz at Lincoln Center.

-Mr. Varga holds degrees from the Romanian National University of Music where he studied with Ana Pitis, Ioana Minei and Sandu Sandrin, as well as the Mannes School of Music where he studied with Pavlina Dokovska.
+Mr. Varga holds degrees from the Romanian National University of Music where he studied with Ana Pitis, Ioana Minei and Sandu Sandrin, as well as the Mannes School of Music where he studied with Pavlina Dokovska and received guidance from Richard Goode and Murray Perahia among others.
 He is Project Manager and Artistic Advisor of the Vendome Prize Piano Competition at the Verbier Festival.
 He lives in New York City.